Philosophy & Goals

 What about my child’s special needs?

 Camp Susquehanna has qualified burn nurses on staff who dispense medications, change dressings, assist with pressure garments, and perform medical duties as needed.
+For the first time this year we will also have the benefit of Telemedicine Services through Lehigh Valley Health Network!
 Our programming is geared to include all levels of ability and function.
 Other professionals are present, including mental health, physical, occupational, and/or recreational therapists, etc.